+ What if I do not want to track my macros?

 We have created a section going through everything for a vegan / vegetarian setup and CrossFit

-+ If I am over on consistently over my protein target what do I do?
++ If I am consistently over my protein target what do I do?

 Overeating protein is something we see in people that have come from a more bodybuilding style diet.
 It often comes from eating too larger portion of meat at meals.
 Then with sneaky additions from the other foods (broccoli has 3g per 100g!) it can mount up.